Red-eared firetail: Captivity

 The species has been bred in captivity since 1938; the first record was the discovery of young produced by caged specimens.
 The Western Australian aviculturalist, Alwyn Pepper, began a breeding program in 1962, using eggs obtained from a fallen nest in its native habitat.
 The clutch was incubated by Bengalese finches (Lonchura domestica) and a breeding pair were reared to successfully produce offspring within the first year.
 Pepper's work on this breeding program was acknowledged with an award from the Avicultural Society of Australia in 1986.
 Research into captive breeding was continued in Western Australia by Hutton.
 The Perth Zoo established a breeding program in the 1980s using four legally captured specimens to produce forty birds.
 A pair from the zoo's program were supplied to aviculturalist David Myers in New South Wales, producing four young in 1992.
 Some records of the species in aviaries outside Australia are anecdotal, reports stating they were seen in Belgium avaries and in other parts of Europe.
 In 1971 a group of twenty birds was sent to the University of Zurich, these had a low reproduction rate and eventually died of hepatitis.
 The species had only been available to aviculture in Australia when legally permitted, although restrictions were later relaxed.
 The red-eared firetail has never been legally imported into North America.
 The red-eared firetail is regarded as unsuitable for most aviculturalists except a finch specialist willing to dedicate resources for little return.
 This is a view long held by its breeders; this general advice was reiterated by Myers in 1987 and for twenty years thereafter.
 The species is comparatively expensive to purchase.
 The secretive habits and dense habitat required also make it unsuitable for exhibition at zoological gardens.
 No mutations have been reported in the captive population.
 As of 2011, state authority published statistics across several decades show that the species remains very rare in captivity.
 A national census by a finch association gave a total of 38 birds for 2011.
 Records of breeding in captivity are scarce.
 The few successful programs include those in New South Wales published by David Myers and the rearing of seven young from two pairs in a television feature on Burke's Backyard; other captive breeding is recorded in the states of Victoria and Western Australia.

 Two specimens held at the National Museum of Victoria were acquired from a local aviculturalist in 1941.

+In popular culture

+The Australian "Firetail" wine brand is named after this species.